 SAP is the backbone of our digital transformation.
-Like many enterprises, Microsoft uses SAP—the enterprise resource planning (ERP) software solution—to run the majority of our business operations.
-And we’re the only enterprise that runs SAP on our own platform.
-At Microsoft we’re running SAP on Azure, the preferred platform for SAP and the best platform for digital transformation.
+Like many enterprises, Microsoft uses SAP—the enterprise resource planning (ERP) software solution—to run most of our business operations.
+At Microsoft, we’re running SAP on Azure, the preferred platform for SAP and the optimal platform for digital transformation.

 We’ve optimized our SAP on Azure environment to gain business and operational benefits that make our SAP environment agile, efficient, and able to grow and change with our business.
 Optimizing our Azure environment has allowed us to:

-- Increase cost saving by using our Azure infrastructure more efficiently.
+- Increase cost savings by using our Azure infrastructure more efficiently.

 SAP at Microsoft

-Like many enterprises, Microsoft uses SAP—the global enterprise resource planning (ERP) software solution—to run various business operations.
-SAP has systems and apps for mission-critical business functions like finance, human resources, supply chain management, and others.
-SAP on Azure is your trusted path to innovation in the cloud.
-It provides an agile infrastructure, minimizing downtime, risks, costs, and improves employee efficiencies to power the digital transformation.
+Microsoft Digital the organization that is powering, protecting and transforming Microsoft manages the SAP systems and applications (apps) for mission-critical business functions like Finance, Human Resources, Supply Chain management, and others.
+SAP on Azure is a viable and trusted path to innovation in the cloud.
+The solution provides an agile infrastructure, minimizing downtime, risks, and costs, and improving employee efficiency to power the digital transformation.